FOR WOOD & GLASS

-Use extreme caution when cleaning glass.
-Use a quality liquid non-amonia glass cleaner.
-Apply the glass cleaner to a soft cloth - do not spray or apply directly to the glass.
+Use caution when cleaning the glass.
+Use a quality liquid non-ammonia glass cleaner.
+Apply the glass cleaner to a soft cloth — do not spray or apply directly to the glass.
+Do not use household cleaners on the wood finish.

 FOR STONE